-There are so many aspects that go into making a barista-quality cup of coffee: the grind of the beans, the temperature of the water, the extraction time, the type of equipment used–just to name a few.
-It can get overwhelming.
-You may love the way coffee-shop drinks taste, but you don’t love the cost.
-Making a great cup of coffee or espresso at home is possible and will save you money.
+There are so many aspects that go into making a barista-quality cup of coffee: the grind of the beans, the temperature of the water, the extraction time, the type of equipment used — just to name a few.
+Replicating this process at home can be an overwhelming task.

 There are quite a few bean to cup coffee machines on the market, so we’ll walk you through our top picks.
-Read on for the eight bean to cup coffee machines that made our list.
+Read on for our reviews of the eight bean to cup coffee machines on the market.

 |DeLonghi ESAM3300 Super-Automatic Espresso Machine|